This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 As for the adults, in a country where nightlife is practically non-existent, it is only during the nights of Ramadan that the people stay up very late while enjoying moments of idleness and worship.
 They typically seek to increase their prayers and recite the Qur’an during the night and at the edges of the day.

 Furthermore, however, varied these age-old customs and traditions may be, they all revolve around the underlying theme of generosity, charity and kinship.
-As such, Muslims across Algeria view Ramadan as the perfect opportunity to compete in gaining the blessings and favour of God by performing good deeds for the less fortunate.
+As such, Muslims across Algeria view Ramadan as the perfect opportunity to compete in gaining the blessings and favor of God by performing good deeds for the less fortunate.

 Image © tsa-algerie.com

 Many young Algerians regularly volunteer during this fasting month to serve in rahma (mercy) restaurants in various cities across the country.
 This is the time when young people devote a good chunk of their time to cook and serving dinner for the needy and the elderly.
-By doing so, these youngsters preserve‘everyone’s dignity’ by providing those in need with a warm meal come iftar time.
+By doing so, these youngsters preserve ‘everyone’s dignity’ by providing those in need with a warm meal come iftar time.

 Some rules to observe